cosc2336-ds-alg/assg00/README.md

 were failind.
 And also the action checks for the other function you will write next will be failing as well.

+You should also associate this pull request with the Task 1 issue that you created.
+This links issues with work being done.
+It will also cause issues to be automatically closed when you close the pull request that links with the issue.

 If you have questions or need help, you can create your pull request and add comments onto the pull request.
 The instructor will be looking at the pull requests students are creating for assignments, and giving feedback and